tsung-wei-huang/tsung-wei-huang.github.io/_pages/research.md

 <a href="https://github.com/dian-lun-lin/SNIG">SNIG</a>)
 that is being used by many industrial and academic projects (>1M downloads & 5000+ GitHub stars).
-Our research is framed by three themes.
+Our research is framed by three themes:

 + [Theme #1: Parallel Programming Environments](#theme-1-parallel-programming-environments)
 + [Theme #2: VLSI Electronic Design Automation](#theme-2-vlsi-electronic-design-automation)